 Sunscreen isn’t just a summer essential—it’s a year-round necessity.
 While many people only apply SPF on sunny days, UV rays are constantly present, even when it's cloudy or cold.
-Over time, unprotected exposure can lead to premature aging, hyperpigmentation, and most importantly, an increased risk of skin cancer.
+Over time, unprotected exposure can contribute to premature aging, hyperpigmentation, and most importantly, an increased risk of skin cancer.

 Why Sunscreen Matters Every Day